-Jason Johnson’s thriller Aloysius Tempo is about an Irish-born freelance assassin living in Amsterdam who advertises his “hard solve” services on the dark web.
-Aloysius specialises in arranging “accidents” so that the murders he commits are untraceable.
+Jason Johnson’s thriller Aloysius Tempo is about an Irish-born freelance assassin living in Amsterdam.
+Tempo advertises his “hard solve” services on the dark web.
+He specialises in arranging “accidents” and the murders he commits are untraceable.

-“The law needs a murder before a motive,” is his philosophy as he “cuts the truth in half, into quarters, slides it all away to places where it ’s too expensive, too pointless to look.”
+“The law needs a murder before a motive,” is his philosophy.
+He “cuts the truth in half, into quarters, slides it all away to places where it ’s too expensive, too pointless to look.”

-Aloysius is a scary character and it took me a while to relax enough in his company to be able to enjoy the story.
-He is a careful operator whose clients are more than satisfied with his services — so much so all his online reviews are five-star.
+It took me a while to relax enough in his company to be able to enjoy the story.
+He is a careful operator and his clients are more than satisfied with his services.
+All his online reviews are five-star.

-As Aloysius sets to work, he becomes involved in a dangerous game of international espionage where he is both hunted and hunter.
+As Tempo sets to work, he becomes involved in a dangerous game of international espionage where he is both hunted and hunter.

 Jason Johnson’s earlier works are Woundlicker (2005), Alina (2006) and Sinker (2014.
 Aloysius Tempo is published by Liberties Press.